-UsePicker set to false entirely disables all boot management in OpenCore except policy enforcement.
-In this case a custom user interface may utilise OcSupportPkg OcBootManagementLib to implement a user friendly boot picker oneself.
+Upon success External mode will entirely disable all boot management in OpenCore except policy enforcement.
+In Apple mode it may additionally bypass policy enforcement.
+To implement External mode a custom user interface may utilise OcSupportPkg OcBootManagementLib.
 Reference example of external graphics interface is provided in ExternalUi test driver.